dirv/todo-example-concise-test/README.md

 Hello! 👋

 If you're joining the workshop on Dec 10, 2019, you can get a headstart by following these instructions.
+It's four steps, and it should take about 10 minutes in total.

 The four steps are:

 - [ ] Upgrade to (or install) Node version 13.2
 - [ ] Fork this repo and clone it to your local machine